inikulin/parse5/packages/parse5-sax-parser/docs/index.md

 ▸ **on**(event: *"text"*, listener: *`function`*): `this`

-Raised then parser encounters text content.
+Raised when parser encounters text content.

 **Parameters:**